autodesk-platform-services/aps-forma-extension-shadow-study/README.md

 ### Styling

-In order to achieve consistent styling with the rest of the Forma app, we utilise web components form the [Autodesk Forma Design System](https://app.autodeskforma.eu/design-system/v2/docs/).
+In order to achieve consistent styling with the rest of the Forma app, we utilise web components from the [Autodesk Forma Design System](https://app.autodeskforma.eu/design-system/v2/docs/).
 Follow the link to access a Storybook with extensive overview of available components and examples of usage.

 Relevant resources are included in `index.html`: